Europe kicks off COVID vaccination drive to end pandemic | DW | 27.12.2020

 COVID vaccinations begin across Europe

-Senior citizens receive the vaccine at the Niguarda hospital in Milan, as Italy began distributing the first batch of 10,000 shots.
-A 29-year-old nurse was the first to receive the jab, at Rome’s Lazzaro Spallanzani National Institute for Infectious Diseases.
+Italy began distributing the first batch of 10,000 shots on Sunday at the Niguarda hospital in Milan (seen here).
+In Rome, a 29-year-old nurse was the first to receive the jab at Rome's Lazzaro Spallanzani National Institute for Infectious Diseases.
 Health workers were first in line, with those over 80 to follow.

 -